loveencounterflow/coffeenode-mojikura/README.md

 > all bending strokes such as 乚 with '5'.

-Lastly, the subject is obviously '業'.
-In the terminology adopted here, it is classified as a 'glyph', which should be good enough to use as the subject key.
+Lastly, the *subject value* is obviously "業".
+In the terminology adopted here, it is classified as a 'glyph', which should be good enough to use as the subject key (assuming a small controlled vocabulary for a specific knowledge domain).

 Now we have the parts of our phrase: